adamsinnett/Pulp/README.md

--# pulp
+# pulp
--A clojure static website generator in the Jekyll style using hiccup as a templating system.
+A clojure static website generator in the Jekyll style using hiccup as a templating system.
 Convert a series of clojure templates into a static site that can be uploaded to any host.

--## Usage
+## Usage
 As a standalone jar:

 git clone git@github.com:quandrum/Pulp.git && cd pulp